General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Binary neutron star mergers

 \subsubsection{General dynamics}

 Figure \ref{fig:BNSrhomax} shows the evolution of the maximum rest-mass density $\rho_\mathrm{max}$ during the simulation.
 The vertical dashed line indicates the time when the two neutron stars merge $t_\mathrm{merg}$\footnote{We define $t_\mathrm{merg}$ as the time when the GW signal amplitude reaches its maximum.} and separates the inspiral and the post-merger phase.
 The main stages of the binary evolution are shown in Fig.~\ref{fig:BNS_rho}, where we present the rest-mass density in the orbital plane of the binary at four different times.
-The top left and top right panels correspond to snapshots taken during the inspiral and right after merging, respectively.
+The top left and top right panels correspond to snapshots taken during the late inspiral\footnote{Althouh we simulate only the very last phase of the inspiral a few orbits before merging, we will throughout this paper refer to this part of the simulation as ``inspiral'' for brevity.} and right after merging, respectively.
 Middle and bottom row panels present two times at the late stages of the post-merger evolution on a logarithmic and on a linear scale.
 We evolve the binary for $\approx39.5$~ms after the stars merge.

 Throughout the inspiral the two neutron stars revolve around each other, while the orbital separation decreases due to energy and angular momentum losses by GWs.
 As mentioned, during the inspiral the maximum density features small oscillations (Fig.~\ref{fig:BNSrhomax}) because discretization errors excite dominantly the radial mode.
-As the binary components approach each other, tidal effects become more pronounced.
+As the binary components approach each other, tidal effects become more pronounced \cite[an incomplete list of early hydrodynamical studies of the merger include e.g.][]{1994ApJ...432..242R,1994PhRvD..50.6247Z,1996PhRvD..54.1317W,1997A&A...321..991R,1999A&A...341..499R,2002PhRvD..65j3005O,2005PhRvD..71h4021S,2008PhRvD..78h4033B}.
 The tidal deformations are visible in the top left panel of Fig.~\ref{fig:BNS_rho}, which corresponds to the last few revolutions before the stars merge.